tkimhofer/nmr_bulkmag_vizualisation/README.md

 🔗 **Live demo:** [tkimhofer.github.io/nmr_visualisation](https://tkimhofer.github.io/nmr_visualisation/)

-Note: I've added a button on top-left to apply RF pulse.
+Note: I've added a button top-left to apply RF pulse.

 ## 🎯 Overview
 This project implements and visualises the fundamental physical processes in a standard 90° NMR experiment — from nuclear spin alignment to RF excitation, signal precession, relaxation, and data detection — using an animated 3D scene rendered with [Three.js](https://threejs.org/).